Rookie Marketing Move: ‘We Can’t Afford TV Advertising’

 4 Reasons to Think TV

 - Powerful Reach.
-Television reaches a larger audience each day than any other media platform (traditional or digital), followed by email, radio, smart phones and social media.
+Television reaches a larger audience daily than any other media platform (traditional or digital), followed by email, radio, smartphones, and social media.

 - Most Time Spent.
-On average, adults 18+ spend almost five hours with television every day, more than any other media platform or device.
+On average, adults 18+ spend almost five hours with television daily, more than any other media platform or device.

 - Most Trusted (Local Broadcast).
 Local broadcast is the number one and most trusted source for news, higher than network broadcast TV news and cable news.
 Additionally, broadcast news websites and apps are the top digital source for news.

 - Most Influential.
 Television remains the most important influencer in all stages of the purchase funnel across age demographics.
 More than a third of consumers credit TV ads as the most influential medium in making a purchase decision—almost three times higher than newspapers (the next closest medium at 14%) and five times higher than email (7%).